 The Law Foundation of British Columbia has established a fund of $120,000 per year to support legal research in British Columbia.
 The purpose of the fund is to support legal research projects that “advance the knowledge of law, social policy, and the administration of justice”.

 Who Can Apply

 The Fund is open to:

-- Members of the Law Faculties at Thompson Rivers University, the University of British Columbia and the University of Victoria, as long as the application is submitted through their Dean;
+- Members of the Law Faculties at Thompson Rivers University, the University of British Columbia, and the University of Victoria, as long as the application is submitted with the express approval of their Dean;

 - Non-profit organizations with expertise in carrying out legal research.